manojkumarpaladugu/Firmware/README.md

-# EDK2 UEFI Firmware with QEMU
+# VisualUefiBios: EDK2 UEFI Firmware with QEMU

 Introduction:
 VisualUefiBios is a utility that lets you run EDK2 UEFI firmware inside QUEMU.
 This helps geeks provide build environment without messing up with lot of edk2 build commands.